Sacrifice: Animal sacrifice

 Animal sacrifice is the ritual killing of an animal as part of a religion.
 It is practiced by adherents of many religions as a means of appeasing a god or gods or changing the course of nature.
 It also served a social or economic function in those cultures where the edible portions of the animal were distributed among those attending the sacrifice for consumption.
 Animal sacrifice has turned up in almost all cultures, from the Hebrews to the Greeks and Romans (particularly the purifying ceremony Lustratio), Egyptians (for example in the cult of Apis) and from the Aztecs to the Yoruba.
 The religion of the ancient Egyptians forbade the sacrifice of animals other than sheep, bulls, calves, male calves and geese.

 Animal sacrifice is still practiced today by the followers of Santería and other lineages of Orisa as a means of curing the sick and giving thanks to the Orisa (gods).
 However, in Santeria, such animal offerings constitute an extremely small portion of what are termed ebos—ritual activities that include offerings, prayer and deeds.
 Christians from some villages in Greece also sacrifice animals to Orthodox saints in a practice known as kourbánia.
 The practice, while publicly condemned, is often tolerated.

-Walter Burkert theory on origins of Greek sacrifice

-According to Walter Burkert, a scholar of sacrifice, Greek sacrifices derived from hunting practices.
-Hunters, feeling guilty for having killed another living being so they could eat and survive, tried to repudiate their responsibility in these rituals.
-The primary evidence used to suggest this theory is the Dipolieia, which is an Athenian festival, in limited circulation, during which an ox was sacrificed.
-The protagonist of the ritual was a plough ox, which it had, at one point, been a crime to kill in Athens.
-According to his theory, the killer of the ox eased his conscience by suggesting that everybody should participate in the killing of the sacrificial victim.

-In the expansion of the Athenian state, numerous oxen were needed to feed the people at the banquets and were accompanied by state festivals.
-The hecatomb ("hundred oxen") became the general designation for the great sacrifices offered by the state.
-These sacrificial processions of hundreds of oxen remove the original ties, which the farmers of an earlier and smaller Athens will have felt with their one ox.